MicrosoftDocs/cpp-docs/docs/mfc/reference/canimationbaseobject-class.md

 ##  <a name="setautodestroytransitions"></a>  CAnimationBaseObject::SetAutodestroyTransitions

-Sets a flag that orders to automatically destroy transitions.
+Sets a flag to automatically destroy transitions.

 ```
 void SetAutodestroyTransitions(BOOL bValue);